Dr4nk0/FTX_LENDING/README.md

 I recommend that you run the script periodically (e.g. every Tuesday at 00:00), you can use cron-tab for that.

-You can use the docker container which is doing everything for you : https://hub.docker.com/r/dr4nk0/ftx_lending_automate

 ## How to use

 ### Parameters